 There are a few things that you have to know and be prepared for when coming to Bali.
 This page talks about what you should do before you leave for the trip.

 The first step is to get all of your vaccinations.
 For Bali, this includes tetnus/ diptheria/ whooping cough booster, MMR, all hepatitis (especially A), and typhoid.
-Hepatitis A and typhoid are the shots that people typically haven’t gotten get.
-Typhoid you can get as a shot, which covers you for 3 years and generally has more side effects, or in a pill form (which is a live vaccine) that covers you for 5 years and supposedly has less side effects.
+Double check your Hepatitis A and Typhoid as these are the nasties that people typically haven’t been vaccinated for.
+Typhoid you can get as a shot, which covers you for 3 years and generally has less side effects, or in a pill form (which is a live vaccine) that covers you for 5 years and supposedly has more side effects.